 - 1/2 teaspoon vanilla extract

-- In a small mixing bowl, combine the buttermilk, oil and egg.
-Add to dry ingredients; beat just until combined.
-Add the chocolate mixture and vanilla.
-Pour into a greased 8-in. square baking dish.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 8-in. square baking dish.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack.

 Reviews forChocolate Cake with Coffee Frosting

 "I love this icing because it's lower in calories than most and not too sweet."

 "Five stars for the frosting, but four stars for the cake.
 We found the cake itself to be a bit on the dry side, but the frosting is fantastic!
 It is easy to make and is as glossy as it looks in the above photo.
 I use the frosting for my smaller cakes and as a filling between cake layers.
 It sets up quickly, so I make separate batches if I am using it as a filling and as a glaze for the top layer, too."